Message Signaled Interrupts

-Message Signalled Interrupts (MSI) are an alternative in-band method of signalling an interrupt, using special in-band messages to replace traditional out-of-band assertion of dedicated interrupt lines.
-While more complex to implement in a device, message signalled interrupts have some significant advantages over pin-based out-of-band interrupt signalling.
+Message Signaled Interrupts (MSI) are a method of signaling interrupts, using special in-band messages to replace traditional out-of-band signals on dedicated interrupt lines.
+While message signaled interrupts are more complex to implement in a device, they have some significant advantages over pin-based out-of-band interrupt signalling, such as improved interrupt handling performance.
+This is in contrast to traditional interrupt mechanisms, such as the legacy interrupt request (IRQ) system.

 Message signaled interrupts are supported in PCI bus since its version 2.2, and in later available PCI Express bus.
-Some non-PCI architectures also use message signalled interrupts.
+Some non-PCI architectures also use message signaled interrupts.

 Overview

 Traditionally, a device has an interrupt line (pin) which it asserts when it wants to signal an interrupt to the host processing environment.
 This traditional form of interrupt signalling is an out-of-band form of control signalling since it uses a dedicated path to send such control information, separately from the main data path.
 MSI replaces those dedicated interrupt lines with in-band signalling, by exchanging special messages that indicate interrupts through the main data path.
 In particular, MSI allows the device to write a small amount of interrupt-describing data to a special memory-mapped I/O address, and the chipset then delivers the corresponding interrupt to a processor.

 A common misconception with MSI is that it allows the device to send data to a processor as part of the interrupt.
 The data that is sent as part of the memory write transaction is used by the chipset to determine which interrupt to trigger on which processor; that data is not available for the device to communicate additional information to the interrupt handler.

 As an example, PCI Express does not have separate interrupt pins at all; instead, it uses special in-band messages to allow pin assertion or deassertion to be emulated.
 Some non-PCI architectures also use MSI; as another example, HP GSC devices do not have interrupt pins and can generate interrupts only by writing directly to the processor's interrupt register in memory space.
 The HyperTransport protocol also supports MSI.